 Ever looked at an old, black-and-white photograph and wondered, “Why the long face?”
-You might have heard that it was because the camera’s exposure time was too long, or maybe you were told that poor dental work meant that fewer people wanted to show their teeth.
+You might have heard that it was because of the cameras’ long exposure times, or maybe you were told that poor dental work meant that fewer people wanted to show their teeth in old photos.

-While these explanations may play a part, the main reason why people didn’t smile in old photos had more to do with culture than it did with poor technology.
+While these explanations may play a part, the main reason why people didn’t smile in old photos had more to do with culture and customs of old paintings and portraiture than it did with poor technology.

-Before photography, the main mode of preserving a family’s or person’s image was through portrait painting.
-It was customary for families and individuals in these commissioned paintings to have stoic, regal expressions.
+Before photography, the main mode of preserving a family’s or person’s image was through painting portraits.
+It was customary for families and individuals in these commissioned, traditional portraits to have stoic, regal expressions.
 If they did smile, it would be only slightly.

-This custom was because wide-mouthed, toothy grins were considered inappropriate for portraiture.
-Even in other kinds of paintings, wide smiles were often associated with madness, drunkenness, or otherwise informal, immature behavior.
+This early custom was because wide-mouthed, toothy grins were considered inappropriate for portraiture.
+Even in other kinds of old paintings, a person’s wide smiles were often associated with madness, drunkenness, or otherwise informal, immature behavior.

 When photography was introduced as a new way of preserving a person or family’s likeness, people continued the tradition of unsmiling expressions because it was familiar to them, and the ideals for capturing someone’s likeness had not changed.

 When Did We Start Smiling in Photographs?